ndangalasi/Python/README.md

 # Python
-This is the collection of all the challenges I have completed in py.
+This repository consist of all the challenges I have attemted in Python.